 - Legal low charges are paid for the purchase of fixed assets.

 - Interest was paid during the construction period.

 - Raw materials, stores, and wages paid for the installation of plant and machinery.

 The state with reasons whether the following are capital or revenue expenditure.

 Question 2: A factory shed was constructed at a cost of $100000 a sum of $5000 has been incurred in the construction of temporary Huts for storing building material.

-Answer: Cost of construction of the building including the cost of the temporary hut is capital expenditure. therefore, the building is fixed assets which will generate and Enduring benefit to the business over more than one accounting period.
+Answer: The cost of construction of the building including the cost of the temporary hut is capital expenditure. therefore, the building is a fixed asset that will generate an Enduring benefit to the business over more than one accounting period.